debra-soth/fitconnect/docs/design-decisions.md

 ### Regarded options

-1) Match Table:
+1) **Match Table**

 Each match is recorded when two users like each other

 - **Pros:** Matches are stored permanently, making retrieval easy
 - **Cons:** Requires updating the match table when users change likes, leading to unnecessary storage overhead

-2) Query-Based Matches Using Likes Table
+2) **Query-Based Matches Using Likes Table**

 Instead of storing matches, the system dynamically queries mutual likes

 - **Pros:** No redundant data, matches update automatically, and it scales better.
 - **Cons:** Requires a query each time matches are retrieved.

----

-## [Example, delete this section] 01: How to access the database - SQL or SQLAlchemy
+### Decision

+We decided to go with the second option of query-based matches to make the system more dynamic and scalable.
+Matches can be now detected in real-time by checking for mutual likes rather than being explicitly sstored.

+## 03: Databse Choice – SQLite vs. PostgreSQL

 ### Meta

-Status
-: Work in progress - **Decided** - Obsolete
+Status: Work in progress - **Decided** - Obsolete

-Updated
+Updated:
-: 30-Jun-2024
+30-Jun-2024

 ### Problem statement